 A native application is an application developed specifically for a mobile operating system such as Android or iOS.
 Since the app is developed by leveraging all the core APIs and UI components of the OS, for example, swipes, app defined gestures, left-aligned header in Android, centre-positioned header on iOS within a mature ecosystem, it provides faster performance along with in-app interaction consistency with most of the other native apps residing in the phone.
 Such characteristics ease the end-users’ navigation across the features and enable usage of the app to the fullest.
 Moreover, these apps can easily access and utilize the built-in capabilities of the user’s phone e.g., GPS, phone book, camera, calendar, etc.

-Having now understood the basic differentiating factors between Native and Hybrid Applications, it’s now time to understand which approach is the best for you, by understanding various factors.
+After understanding the basic comparison between Native vs Hybrid app, it’s now time to understand which approach is the best for you, by understanding various factors.

 Ever wonder what will be the future of mobile applications?
 Here’s what you need to know about Future of Mobility.